msasieta/msasieta.github.io/about.md

 ![profile](/assets/profile.jpg){:style="width:180px;border-radius:12px;"}

 Hi!
-I’m **Martin Sasieta**, a postdoc working on quantum gravity and high‑energy theory.
-My recent work explores:
+I’m **Martin Sasieta**, a postdoc in theoretical physics working on quantum gravity.

-- Entanglement and geometry (wormholes/ER bridges, replica saddles)
-- Random circuits, Brownian SYK/GUE, and typical black holes
-- Python’s Lunch and interior reconstruction in holography

 Previously: PhD at <institution>, with visits to <institutions>.
 Now at UC Berkeley (example).